 48. In exceptional circumstances a student may be asked by the Graduate Research School to provide printed copies of a thesis or exegesis in temporary binding and a physical copy or record of any creative artefact included in the thesis.

 (2) The format of the copies submitted under (1) must comply with detailed specifications laid down by the University Librarian.

-(3) Unless otherwise approved by the Board, after a thesis submitted for the Doctor of Philosophy has been classified as Passed, the Graduate Research School submits the electronic copy of the thesis to the Library which must make reasonable efforts to convert the electronic copy into a digital format suitable for inclusion in the University's Digital Thesis Repository.
+(3) Unless otherwise approved by the Board, after a thesis submitted for the Doctor of Philosophy has been classified as Passed, the Graduate Research School submits the electronic copy of the thesis and any related artefacts to the Library which must make reasonable efforts to convert the electronic copy into a digital format suitable for inclusion in the University's Digital Thesis Repository.

 Nomination and appointment of examiners and examination

 54.(1) Except as set out in (2), the Board, following submission of a thesis for examination, must appoint three examiners who must not be current employees of The University of Western Australia and of whom two must be external to the State of Western Australia.

 (2) In exceptional circumstances the Board may approve arrangements other than those prescribed in (1).